aner-shab/personal-page-old/README.md

-# Personal Page
+# Aner's Personal Page

 Hi there!
-Jus riffing with Angular 2/4/5/whatever.
+Just riffing with Angular 2/4/5/whatever.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.